adrydale/outlan/README.md

 A minimal IP Address Management (IPAM) system designed for small networks.
 Outlan IPAM provides a simple web interface for managing IP address blocks, subnets, and VLAN assignments with support for snapshots, audit logging, and data export capabilities.

+Outlan does not manage individual IPs nor does it provide DNS or DHCP functions.
+The network-centric management approach is intended to provide network segment documentation primarily for home and lab environments.

+Outlan was developed with the help of Cursor.

 **Current Version**: 0.1.1

 ## Features

 - **Network Block Management**: Organize IP addresses into logical blocks
-- **Subnet Management**: Add and manage subnets within blocks with VLAN assignments
+- **Subnet Management**: Add and manage subnets within blocks with VLAN assignments (subnets cannot overlap within a block)
 - **VLAN Support**: Assign VLAN IDs to subnets (1-4094 range) or use dash (-) for no VLAN
 - **Snapshots**: Create point-in-time backups of your IPAM data
 - **Audit Logging**: Track all changes and modifications